How to spend 3 days in Prague

 After, it is sure to be nearly dinner time.
 Find some inspiration for restaurants here.

 Day 3 – New Town

-I stayed near Wenceslas Square in an Airbnb, so I saw a lot of the New Town while I was there, but I focused my last day on this area.
-Start your day at the place where do many historic moments have taken place:
+I stayed in the New Town in an Airbnb, so I saw a lot of the New Town while I was there.
+But I focused my last day on this area.
+Start your day at the place where do many historic moments have taken place.

-Wenceslas Square (Václavské náměstí) is at the heart of Prague’s New Town, dominated by the statue of St. Wenceslas in front of the historical National Museum building.
+Václavské náměstí, or Wenceslas Square is at the heart of Prague’s New Town, dominated by the statue of St. Wenceslas in front of the historical National Museum building.
 Check out the museum while you are there.
 You can get tickets for either the historic building, new building next door, or both.